floooh/sokol/README.md

     vertex-component **slots**.
 Instead of (optionally) mapping this association through a name, the pipeline's vertex layout is now always strictly defined in terms of numeric 'bind slots' for **all** sokol_gfx.h backends.
-For 3D APIs where the vertex component slot isn't explicitely defined in the shader language (GLES2/WebGL, D3D11, and optionally GLES3/GL), the shader merely offers a lookup table how vertex-layout slot-indices map to names/semantics (and the underlying 3D API than maps
+For 3D APIs where the vertex component slot isn't explicitly defined in the shader language (GLES2/WebGL, D3D11, and optionally GLES3/GL), the shader merely offers a lookup table how vertex-layout slot-indices map to names/semantics (and the underlying 3D API than maps